Interest-Free or Low-Interest Loans

 A person receives a taxable benefit if you grant an interest-free loan or a loan at a rate lower than the rate set out in section 4301 of the federal Income Tax Regulations because of the person's office or employment (past, present or future) or because the person is a shareholder.

 |1st quarter (January 1 to March 31)||2nd quarter (April 1 to June 30)||3rd quarter (July 1 to September 30)||4th quarter (October 1 to December 31)|

-The interest rates for years other than 2020 are provided on the website of the Government of Canada.
+The interest rates for years other than 2022 are provided on the Government of Canada website.